sykacek/IMP/README.md

 	picotool save -a test.bin
 ```

-That will copy the whole memory into the file `test.bin`, which will be processed afterwards.
+This will create the memory image of whole MCU and save it as file `test.bin`, which will be processed afterwards.

 ### Data Processing Unit